 Hospitals and health systems have an array of assets—financial resources, land, and expertise—that can be harnessed to create more equitable, sustainable, and healthy communities.
 Deploying these resources toward community investment can support institutional mission, enhance institutional reputation and competitiveness, strengthen community relationships, and accelerate deals that support better outcomes for their patients, employees, and communities.

 Accelerating Investments for Healthy Communities (AIHC) is designed to help participating hospitals and health systems deepen their investment in affordable housing, and advance policies and practices that foster equitable housing solutions.

 AIHC health systems and hospitals and their focus regions are:

-Bon Secours Health System (Baltimore, MD and Richmond, VA)
+Bon Secours Mercy Health System (Baltimore, MD and Cincinnati, OH)

 Boston Medical Center (Boston, MA)

 Kaiser Permanente (Prince George's and Montgomery counties, MD)

 In Phase I of AIHC, CCI worked with cross-disciplinary teams from within each participating hospitals and health systems.
 The teams analyzed the ecosystem, communities, and markets in which they are situated and calibrated how their institutional goals and approaches fit their context.
 They also analyzed potential partners and explored how to leverage their contributions by building capital stacks that blend investment from stakeholders with different objectives for mission, risk, and return.
 The purpose of Phase I was to help participants better understand what it might take to make the case to deepen and accelerate their community investment approach.

 Phase II of AIHC helps participating hospitals and health systems build upon the momentum generated in Phase I and take the next steps to implement their affordable housing strategies.